Welcome to Temple Israel

 Help Us Get to Know You with a Nametag

-At our Erev Shabbat/Friday service, Ideally, one of our official “Greeters” is stationed at the entrance (leading from our parking lot) to welcome you and provide you with a Visitor Nametag plus answer any questions you may have.
-Hopefully, at some point in the evening you’ll have a chance to personally meet and speak with Rabbi Olshein and a few of our Board members (they have special nametags).
+At our Erev Shabbat /Friday service, one of our official “Greeters” is stationed at the entrance (leading from our parking lot) to welcome you and provide you with a Visitor Nametag plus answer any questions you may have.
+At some point in the evening, we hope you’ll have a chance to personally meet and speak with our Rabbi and a few of our Board members (they have special nametags).
 You’ll find friendly introductions are easily made once congregants see you’re wearing that Visitor Nametag.

 Our “Nosh” Before and Our Oneg Shabbat Following Services